thibmeu/drand-rs/drand_core/README.md

 // Create a new client.
 let client: HttpClient = "https://drand.cloudflare.com".try_into().unwrap();

 // Get the latest beacon.
-By default, it verifies its signature against the chain info. let latest = client.latest()?;
+By default, it verifies its signature against the chain info, and correlates the returned round number with the chain genesis time. let latest = client.latest()?;
 ```